awwright/http-progress/README.md

 ## Resume interrupted request

-When a request begins, the server may provide a URI representing the location where the upload is being stored (either in memory or on disk).
-The request may be continued with a PATCH request to this resource.
+When a request begins, the server may provide a `Request-Content-Location` representing the URI where the upload is being stored (either in memory or on disk).
+The request may be completed with a PATCH request to this resource.

 ## Progress on ongoing request

-Allows a server to report the current status of an ongoing request.
+Allows a server to report the current status of an ongoing request using the `102 Processing` status code with a `Progress` header.

 ## Resume interrupted response